achadr/realm-maps-demo/mapbox-demo/README.md

 ### 3D buildings not showing
 - Zoom to level 14+
-- Select "Streets 3D" or "Dark 3D" style
+- All map styles support 3D buildings
-- Hold Ctrl/Cmd and drag up to tilt the map
+- Hold Ctrl/Cmd and drag up to tilt the map to see 3D effect

 ### Clusters not working
 - Check browser console for errors